microsoft/code-with-engineering-playbook/observability/readme.md

 ## Recommended Practices

-1. Ensure health of the services are <b>monitored</b> and provide insights into system's performance and behavior.
+1. Ensure health of the services are **monitored** and provide insights into system's performance and behavior.
 2. <b>Faults, crashes and failures</b> are logged as discrete events.
 This helps engineers identify problem area(s) during failures.
 3. Logging configuration (eg: verbose) can be controlled without code changes.
 4. Ensure that <b>metrics</b> around latency, duration are collected and are aggregatable.